Duration: about 2 weeks

 — JavaScript Variable Scope and Hoisting Explained

-— (Must Read ) Understand JavaScript Closures With Ease - Read chapter 1 of Professional Node.js and follow the instructions on how to setup Node.js on your development computer.
+— (Must Read) Understand JavaScript Closures With Ease - Read chapter 1 of Professional Node.js and follow the instructions on how to setup Node.js on your development computer.

 - Read the entire Node Beginner Book.
 As I noted above, it is a tiny book; basically a tutorial.
 This tutorial will give you a gentle introduction into Node.js and a very basic understanding of what Node.js development involves.
 It is good to start with this before you read the rest of the Professional Node.js book.

-- Read chapter 2 of Professional Node.js .
+- Read chapter 2 of Professional Node.js.

 - Read the CommonJS section of the article at the link below.
 You need not read the entire article.
 Here is a link to just the CommonJS section.

-- Read chapter 3 to 6 of Professional Node.js .
+- Read chapter 3 to 6 of Professional Node.js.

-- Read the entire Part III section (chapter 7 to 15) of Professional Node.js .
+- Read the entire Part III section (chapter 7 to 15) of Professional Node.js.

 - Optional: If you have got the Smashing Node.js book I referenced earlier, read chapters 8 and 9.

-- Read chapter 17 to 22 of Professional Node.js .
+- Read chapter 17 to 22 of Professional Node.js.

-- And finish up by reading the last 3 chapters of Professional Node.js .
+- And finish up by reading the last 3 chapters of Professional Node.js.

 But before you head off for your adventure, build the NodeApp web application at the link below; this exercise provides you with a real-world practical in Node.js/Backbone.js web application development:

 http://dailyjs.com/web-app.html - Further Learning: There are two more technologies you should learn to help consolidate your Node.js and Backbone.js skills: Handlebars.js for templating and MongoDB for database.
 Indeed, you have learned the simple Underscore.js template engine that comes with Backbone.js and you have learned a bit of MongoDB in step 10 above.
+But you have to learn Handlebars properly because it is more robust and feature rich that the Underscore.js template engine.
+Read my post, Handlebars.js Tutorial: Learn Everything About Handlebars.js JavaScript Templating.

 Twitter led me here.
 There’s wrong link : for “entire article” in point #5.
 Didn’t finish reading the article and didn’t start reading “Professional Node.js”, but your approach seems nice and I DO want to master Node.js, Backbone and the other stuff mentionned.
 Thanks for the pointers. !